TadghW/the-unified-workspace/README.md

 - I recommend using [Rio](https://rioterm.com/) as your terminal emulator - it's very cross-platform and easy to configure.
 You can see my Rio config in `dotfiles/rio/`.
 - Remember to find and apply a theme to your terminal emulator for maximum eye-comfort :)
 - You'll be launched automatically into a `tmux` session when you log in.
-This behaviour is configured in `dotfiles/.bashrc-auto-tmux`, which is renamed to `.bashrc` and sourced by `.bash_profile` when you log in to the container.
-To use `tmux`:
+This behaviour is configured in `dotfiles/.bashrc-auto-tmux`, which is renamed to `.bashrc` on installation, and sourced by `.bash_profile` when you log in to the container.
+To use my `tmux` config:
   1. Prefix is `Ctrl + A`
   2. `Prefix + -` for vertical split `Prefix + |` for horizontal.
   3. `Prefix + Arrow keys` to resize a pane